Both Aftera and Plan B contain identical 1.5mg levonorgestrel and work the same way.

 Medication Interactions and Precautions

-Certain medications might reduce emergency contraceptive effectiveness.
-Women taking seizure medications or herbal supplements like St. John's Wort should consult healthcare professionals about potential interactions.
+Certain medications can reduce emergency contraceptive effectiveness.
+Women taking seizure medications or herbal supplements like St. John's Wort should speak with a doctor about potential interactions before relying on levonorgestrel-based pills.

 Frequently Asked Questions